DIVYA03-TECH/Task-Management-System/README.md

 ## 📖 Overview

-Task Management Dashboard is a full-stack web application built using **Python, HTML, CSS, JavaScript, and SQLite**.
+Task Management Dashboard is a web application built using **Python, HTML, CSS, JavaScript, and SQLite**.
 It helps users organize, track, and manage tasks efficiently through an intuitive interface with analytics, calendar integration, and secure authentication.

 ## ✨ Features
 ### 🔐 Authentication